Skip to main content

 2. Include it in your AI assistant’s context (paste it, attach it, or reference it)

-3. Describe what you want to build — the skill provides enough context for a complete implementation
+3. Describe what you want to build.
+The skill provides enough context for a complete implementation

 Example Prompt